Last updated in March 2014

 Cooperation on sustainable land management (as part of the Ethiopian government’s Sustainable Land Management Programme) is being continued and stepped up, Germany having pledged EUR 21 million for the period 2011 to 2014 as well as a special commitment of EUR 7.5 million in 2012.
 As part of another special commitment worth EUR 10 million (2012), a project on adapting to climate change and improving drought resilience in the lowland areas of Ethiopia is also being supported.
 This priority area of development cooperation also includes projects on agricultural policy (seed development, training and agricultural dialogue).

-Besides these priority areas, cooperation is continuing on creation of a national quality infrastructure, including a national standards agency, and the provision of basic social services as well as on the country’s Urban Governance and Decentralisation Programme.
+Besides these priority areas, cooperation focuses on the creation of a national quality infrastructure, including a national standards agency, as well as on the country’s Urban Governance and Decentralisation Programme.

-At the most recent intergovernmental negotiations in 2011, a total of EUR 102 million was pledged for official German development cooperation with Ethiopia up to 2014.
-Following the 2011 drought, Germany pledged and provided a further EUR 44.75 million for food security measures through partners such as the World Food Programme and German Agro Action.
+At the most recent intergovernmental negotiations in 2011, Germany made new commitments worth a total of EUR 102 million under government development cooperation with Ethiopia up to 2014.
+Following the 2011 drought, Germany pledged and provided a further EUR 64.27 million for food security measures through partners such as the World Food Programme and German Agro Action.